 Cirencester Civic Society

-Promoting, protecting and shaping our town since 1966
+Promoting, Protecting and Shaping our Town since 1966

-Coming soon our Next Talk – 15th September 7.30pm
+our Next Talk – 20th October 7.30pm

 Supporting local community groups and organisations with Civic Pride Grants